THE fight for feminism in a PATRIARCHAL world

-There’s been high level of debate recently over the term feminism.
+There’s been a lot of debate recently over what the term feminism really means

-With many people pondering the seemingly obvious question - Why do they call it feminism if the aim is for gender equality.
+I've overhead numerous conversations in the workplace, on the tube and even had these conversations with my friends about whether we really need feminism anymore.
+Many people are pondering the seemingly obvious question - Why do they call it fem-inism if the aim is for gender equality.
 Surely this alienates men and leaves them feeling segregated?
-Why don’t we call the movement a humanist movement??? or even better, call it equalism...
+Why don’t we call the movement a humanist movement?
+Or even better, call it equalism...

 I’d like to explain why I will never call the fight for gender equality a humanist movement (which already exists as something else entirely) or an 'equalist' movement, and why I don't think you should either.

-It may feel like women are finally reclaiming their voices,with women having the right to vote , there is still a profound amount of gender inequality that exists in the world today.
+It may feel like women are finally claiming their voice but there is still a profound amount of gender inequality that exists in the world today.

 The long standing issue of the Gender Pay Gap (GPG) is just one example of the gender inequality that is extremely prevalent in today’s society.
 Despite it becoming a legal obligation for businesses to disclose their GPG in the UK and many other parts of the world last year, we have seen little to no change.
 Right here in the UK our GPG is an astonishing 14.8%, in America it is roughly 18.2%.
 In Estonia we see an outrageous gap of 28.3% and finally 34.6% in Korea.
 In general, women in full time working jobs earn around 77% of their male counterparts wage for doing exactly. the. same. job.